ikunovic/ESP32TimeLapse/README.md

 **Note**: The current implementation demonstrates the time-lapse concept but doesn't save images to storage.
 For a complete time-lapse solution, you would need to add code for saving images to an SD card or other storage.

+## Debugging

+When using `main_configurable.cpp`, the code provides enhanced debugging information:

+- PSRAM detection and reporting
+- Camera pin configuration display
+- Detailed error messages during camera initialization
+- Troubleshooting tips displayed on failure
+- ESP error code translation to readable messages

 ## Troubleshooting

 - If the camera fails to initialize, check your camera connections
 - If WiFi connection fails, verify your SSID and password
 - If the web page loads but no image appears, check if your camera is properly supported
+- PSRAM issues can cause higher resolution captures to fail; try a lower resolution
+- Verify you're using the correct pin configuration for your hardware model

 ## Customization